 There are some situations outside of your work or volunteer role when you are required to report.
 If someone tells you about suspected abuse of a child regardless of whether or not you know the child you must report if there is any way to identify the child.
-If at any time someone tells you information that gives you reasonable cause to suspect that he or she has abused a child you must report.
+If at any time someone tells you information that gives you reasonable cause to suspect that they have abused a child you must report.